mpluswow/Dungeon-Quest-Pet/README.md

 ---

 ## Original Post:
+> 02/04/2025
 > Hey everyone, I created a pet that will give you (hopefully) all the quests for the dungeon that you're in.
+> You can also use the attached Excel file to implement **custom quests/zones** for your pet.

 ## Instructions:
 1. Run the provided SQL query in your `acore_world` database.